MrKahr/P4/DBL_Manual.md

     Player activePlayer;
 }
 ```
-Note that unitialized fields are assigned a default value that a developer can overwrite.
+Note that uninitialized fields are assigned a default value that a developer can overwrite.

 Type | Default Value
 :---: | :---